pliniker/mo-gc/doc/Project-RFC.md

 In the future, this implementation would surely benefit from aspects of the planned [tracing hooks][5].

+## Generational Optimization

+Since the application threads write a journal of all root pointers, all pointers that the application uses will be recorded.
+It may be possible for the GC thread to use that fact to process batches of journal changes in a generational manner, rather than having to trace the entire heap on every iteration.
+This needs further investigation.

+## Parallel Collection

+The tries used in the GC should be amenable to parallelizing tracing which may be particularly beneficial in conjunction with tracing the whole heap.

 ## Copying Collector

 Any form of copying or moving collector would require a custom allocator and